Skip to main content

 When it fires

-Either path emits this event once.
+Either cancel path emits this event once.
 In-progress attempts inside a cancelled session are marked failed with failure_code: session_cancelled.

 Payload